 During an extreme weather event, GWP will actively provide customer outreach and support through a targeted communications strategy, with the goal of providing as much advance notice as possible.
-GWP will inform its customers of expected severe weather conditions and directly notify affected customers through established points of contacts such as email, phone, text, and/or push notifications.
+GWP will inform its customers of expected severe weather conditions and directly notify affected customers through established points of contact such as email, phone, text, and/or push notifications.
 GWP will also alert customers through its social media platforms, alert the media, work with the City's Fire and Police PIO offices and websites, and post rolling messages on local television (GTV6) and on the City's and GWP's websites.
-GWP can initiate automated pre-recorded phone calls to customers in the impacted areas, advising when the outages are called and directing customers to the dedicated GWP website for up-to-date information.
+GWP can initiate automated pre-recorded phone calls to customers in the impacted areas, advising them when the outages are called and directing customers to the dedicated GWP website for up-to-date information.
 Pre-recorded IVR (Interactive Voice Response) messages will have real-time recorded information informing customers that may be impacted.
 GWP will also post messages on its website and through its Mobile App, social media platforms, changeable and movable road signs and In-Home Digital Display program for targeted push messaging.
 Messaging will increase in urgency as the certainty of a Public Safety Power Shutoff approaches.
 Finally, in addition to alerting its customers, GWP will also notify, as a priority, first responders' PIO offices, health care facilities' communication offices, and the offices of the building engineers, the Chief Executive Officer (CEO), and operators of telecommunications infrastructure.

 For customers on Life Support, GWP, if notified, will contact these customers through phone calls.
 Two phone attempts will be made, and an email will be sent if there is an email address on file.
-If no response is received, GWP will dispatch a field crew to contact the Life Support customer.
 GWP will also keep local news and radio outlets informed.